-DEFINITION 14.2.14.
-A compactification of a space X is an inclusion of X as a dense subspace in a compact Hausdorff space Y. Two compactifications Y and Y' are equivalent if there is a homeomorphism $Y \longrightarrow Y'$ which restricts to the identity map on X.
+DEFINITION 13.2.14.
+A compactification of a space X is an inclusion of X as a dense subspace in a compact Hausdorff space Y. Observe that a compactification of a compact Hausdorff space must be a homeomorphism.
+Two compactifications Y and Y' are equivalent if there is a homeomorphism $Y \longrightarrow Y'$ which restricts to the identity map on X.